pretix/pretix-docs/docs/tutorial/payment.md

 Then, we will click the :btn:Save: button and return to the payment settings.
 Bank transfer, gift card, and Stripe should all have a green :✓ Enabled" tag next to them now.

-For more information on using bank transfers, see [bank transfers (Topic)] (../topics/payment/bank-transfer.md).
+For more information on using bank transfers, see [bank transfers (Topic)](../topics/payment/bank-transfer.md).

-TK Leerzeichen zwischen klammern entfernen, sobald PR Payment providers2 #22 gemerget ist

 ## Setting up invoices